Best Story Wins

 Telling: “Kevin was upset.
 Really upset.”

-Showing: “Kevin’s face was red and his breath shallow, and I noticed one of his hands was balled into a fist.
-His eyes had a shallow, animal look that made my stomach do a loop: I knew this wasn’t good.”
+Showing: “Kevin’s face was red and his breath shallow, and I noticed one of his hands had balled itself into a fist.
+His eyes, caged and sharp, sought mine.”

 Even non-fiction books must show the reader your insights, not just tell them to the reader.
 Books that merely tell are like the textbooks of old — dry, dead things that don’t stoke the imagination, fire the heart, or speak to one’s passion.
 This is the single greatest mistake new writers make.